kidsneuro-lab/SpliceAIAPI/README.md

 # SpliceAIAPI

-API to obtain SpliceAI raw scores.
+API to obtain SpliceAI scores for a genetic variant or assess scores for a raw sequence.

 ## Using the image
 https://hub.docker.com/r/schnknc/spliceaiapi